BillTheBest/promethius/README.md

 # Promethius

-### A fast and easy way to build a real time websocket dashboard
+### A fast and easy way to build a real time web-socket dashboard

 ![](https://feminema.files.wordpress.com/2012/06/prometheus-film-head.jpg)

+Promethius lets you build simple *live* dashboards that update themselves in real time.

 ## Deployment